sqlparser/sqlflow_public/doc/get-started/dataflow-column-used-in-aggregate-function.md

+## Dataflow between column used as aggregate function argument and the aggregate function

 Aggregate function usually takes column as an argument, in this article, we will discuss what's kind of dataflow will be created between the column used as function argument and the aggregate function.

 ## 1. COUNT()